Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Experiments

 \subsection{Baseline Selection}

 Our task requires generating a multimodal report from scratch, which is infeasible with direct prompting or existing deep research frameworks.
+Most existing visualization generation works either focus on single-chart generation \cite{lida,matplotagent,chartgpt} or requires human interactions~\cite{fu2025dataweaver,li2024we,shao2025narrative}, which deviates from our setting of automated generation.
 Most similar to our work, DataNarrative~\cite{datanarrative} generates simple data-driven visualization specifications based on data tables as input, and evaluates the textual specification as a proxy of chart.
 We incorporate our researching module and adapt its framework accordingly to establish our baseline.
-For an apple-to-apple comparison, we utilize the learnings generated with our researching stage (Section~\ref{sec:researching}) and plans (Section~\ref{sec:planning}) instead of tables as the input.
+For fair comparison, we utilize the learnings generated with our researching stage and plans instead of tables as the input.
 It then goes through generate-verify-refine process, consistent with the original framework.
-Since the original framework lacks mechanisms for transforming design specifications into actual charts, we extract all design specifications and generate corresponding visualizations using the same pipeline as Multimodal Researcher does in Section~\ref{sec:report-generation}.
+Since the original framework lacks mechanisms for transforming design specifications into actual charts, we extract all design specifications and generate corresponding visualizations using the same pipeline as Multimodal DeepResearcher does.